codepanda26/vue3sandbox/README.md

-# This is project is for me to use to learn vue3 from various tutorials.
+# This project is for me to use to learn vue3 from various tutorials.

 ## Project setup